 Japan stated that it would not object to the theme convener’s suggestion, but observed that the decision resulted from an acceptance by CCMs of the limitations of the virtual meeting format, and the limited time available for discussion, and that the result did not reflect SC’s best conclusion from a scientific standpoint.

 In response to a request from CCMs, SPC made a brief presentation showing bigeye/yellowfin stochastic projections from the stock assessments (Figures BET-11, BET-12, and YFT-11).
 The projections used a recruitment period of 1962–2018, and for bigeye also considered a “short-term” recruitment period of 2008-2018.
 The reference period for catch and effort scaling was 2015-2018, with longline fisheries and other fisheries projected on catch, and purse seine fisheries projected on effort from 2018.
 Projections were conducted across the full grid of models (72 for YFT, and 24 for BET), with equal weighting applied to all models.
 1000 projections are conducted for each stock.
 Catchability is fixed at the terminal value from the stock assessment.
-The risk of falling below the LRP in 2048 was calculated as 0% for yellowfin and BET, except when the “short-term” recruitment period for bigeye was used, when the risk was 5%.
+The risk of falling below the LRP in 2048 was calculated as 0% for yellowfin and BET, except when the “long-term” recruitment period for bigeye was used, when the risk was 5%.

 In response to a query from Japan regarding a rapid increase in deletion at begin of the projection period (particularly for bigeye) SPC stated that the dynamics of the stock in the early years of the projection depend a lot on the status and structure of the stock at the outset of the projection (i.e., at the end of the stock assessment).
 SPC noted that the diagnostics indicate there are some recruitment bumps in particular regions, and that they could look into whether those regions are significantly affecting the overall patterns.